sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/azureCourse/AzureFundamentalsAZ-900/coreComponenteAzure/3_getStartedWithAzureAccount.md

         - Get credit of $ 100

 # What is the Mircosoft Learn sandbox?
-    Many of the Learn exercise use a technology called the sandbox, which creates a temporary subscription that's add to your
+    Many of the Learn exercise use a technology called the sandbox, which creates a temporary subscription that's add to your Azure Account.